PDrifting/CBookDraft/book.markdown

 Address of     *fp = 0x7ffd0424aed0
 ```

-NOTE: Everytime you execute this program these memory addresses will be different.
+NOTE: Every time you execute this program these memory addresses will be different.
 This is only the current snapshot of the memory layout at the time the example was executed.
 You should expect things to move around in memory.
 The references that follow are based on this current snapshot for the machine it was executed on.

 [Return to Index](#index)